 - You will be notified by email when new information is added to My Oyster.

 - It is your responsibility to notify Oyster if you cannot access your My Oyster account, have questions regarding the content or if you need to receive the information in a different format.

 - We will have provided you with the information that you require for your trip.
 You are required to read the information carefully before departure.
 If we do not believe that you have read the information, we reserve the right to cancel your trip and terminate your contract with us.

 You Cancelling, not Paying or Changing your Dates

-- If you really have to cancel your application or your booking, you can.
+- If you have to cancel your booking, you can.
 You must tell us in writing.
-However, if you do, you will not be refunded the deposit or any of the instalments you have made.
-Once you have cancelled we are entitled to treat them as at an end.
-If you change your mind you will have to make a fresh application.
+All payments made before cancellation are non-refundable.
+Once you have cancelled we are entitled to treat your payments as at an end.
+If you change your mind you will have to make a fresh booking.

-- If you need to change your dates, we may incur a fee from our partners.
+- It may be possible to change your dates.
+If you need to change your dates and it is possible, we may incur a fee from our partners.
 This will be passed on to you.

 - We shall not cancel your booking unless we have to for reasons which are beyond our reasonable control.